dionis1030/nomad-consul-microservices-demo/README.md

 ## Step 7: Verify the Deployment
 The demo will automatically launch the catalogue app and Catalogue-db database and associated Consul Connect proxies using the command `nomad job run catalogue-with-connect.nomad`.
 You do not need to run these yourself.

-You can check the status of the sockshop jobs on any of the servers or clients by running `nomad job status catalogue-with-connect`.
+You can check the status of the sockshop jobs on the server or clients by running `nomad job status catalogue-with-connect`.
 All tasks should be running.
 You can also see job and task status in the Nomad UI and even view the task logs in the UI.

 ## Step 8: Check the Running Tasks with the Nomad UI
 You can access the Nomad UI by pointing your browser to http://<server_ip>:4646, replacing \<server_ip\> with the public IP address of one of your servers.
 You can verify that the catalogue microservices and proxies are running as Nomad tasks.